Pricing on your accountancy website or not: Here is the research backed answer

 As a result, this has fundamentally changed how and when a buyer of accountancy services will approach an accountancy firm.
 And as the point of engagement has changed, so the advice on whether to put your prices on your website has also changed.

 Unfortunately some of the so-called experts on pricing and practice growth for small accountancy firms have NOT moved with the times and changed their advice and thinking.
 They are still openly telling you about the big mistake you will be making by putting your fees on your website.
+To find out what should be on your website if you want a healthy pipeline of high quality leads, download our free 100+ website checklist.

 How has buyer behaviour actually changed?